February 5, 2017

 Preannouncing inventors’ leap for a medical spin-off, soon to be set this year, the wrist sensor is the impressive result achieved by Muhammad Mustafa Hussain, Professor of Electrical Engineering (EE), along with co-worker Joanna Nassar, student of the Electrical Engineer program at KAUST, and the team of the Integrated Nanotechnology Laboratory, under the Computer, Electrical and Mathematical Science and Engineering (CEMSE) Division.

-“I really would like to disrupt the technology world by making technologies available to everyone, especially to those who cannot afford them,” Hussain explains presenting the prototype which has already hit the headline in the January issue of the Advanced Material Technologies.
+“I really would like to disrupt the technology world by making technologies available to everyone, especially to those who cannot afford them,” Hussain explained presenting the prototype which has already hit the headline in the January issue of the Advanced Material Technologies.

 Successfully, the bold EE team tackled the current market of the wearable sensor, stormed by smart and fashionable wearable devices.
 But, too expensive and unable to measure health indicators, their price range exponentially from the US $50 to prohibitive hundreds of dollars.